Endometriosis: A Disease of Adolescence:

 Today, studies have now confirmed that endometriosis is the most common cause of chronic pelvic pain in adolescent girls, and period pain continues to be the leading cause of school absences in adolescent girls.

 Recent retrospective studies found endometriosis in 70% to 73% of adolescents with pelvic pain that was unresponsive to medical therapy, while another study by Dr. Marc Laufer, found the incidence to be 95%.
 The youngest girl with endometriosis reported in the literature was age 7, while Dr. Nezhat’s youngest patient so far was nine-years old.

 Endometriosis has a familial component to it, with studies showing that those with a first degree relative with endometriosis (such as mother or sister) are 5 times more likely to develop the disease themselves.
 As for other risk factors which may predispose women and girls to endometriosis, some of the strongly associated factors include early menstruation (i.e., menstruation which begins in pre-teen girls), periods lasting longer than 7 day, and heavy and/or irregular menstruation.

-Although rare, it’s important to point out that there are cases of premenarcheal endometriosis; that is, endometriosis which develops before menstruation begins.
+Although rare, it’s also important to point out that there are cases of premenarchal endometriosis; that is, endometriosis which develops before menstruation begins.
 A handful of cases of endometriosis in neonates (new-born infants) have also been reported.